-If you’re in the process of planning your web site, this is a perfect time to engage me for accessibility consulting services.
-I’ll help you work through your design plan, provide comments on development documentation and draft designs, and help you develop your site to maximize your site’s accessibility.
+Are you in the process of planning your web site?
+Great!
+This is a perfect time to engage me for website accessibility consulting services.
+I’ll help you work through your design plan, provide comments during development and design phases, and help you build a site to maximize usability by visitors with disabilities.

-I can work with your existing design and development teams to teach them how to build an accessible web site and help them find the issues in your existing work.
-If you’re serious about accessibility, you can’t engage an accessibility consultant soon enough — accessibility is at its most effective and cheapest at the beginning of your project.
+I can work with your existing design and development teams.
+I’ll teach them how to build an accessible web site and help find issues in your existing work.
+If you’re serious about usability and user experience, get started now — accessibility is at its most effective and cheapest at the beginning of your project.

 Accessibility Seminars & Lectures

-Do you already have an established design and development group?
-I provide custom seminars to educate your content creators, managers, designers, and developers on the aspects of accessibility that they need to know.
+Do you have an established web development team?
+I can provide custom seminars to educate your content creators, managers, designers, and developers on the aspects of accessibility that they need to know.
 Seminars can be anywhere from a half-day to a week, depending on the depth of detail you want to address.

 Accessibility Strategy & Planning